Learning To Read At Swaffham Prior

 - Enjoy reading

-In order to support parents we have created a booklet which has a guide to phonics actions to aid recall and gives helpful strategies to help support you reading with your child at home. please click on the link below.
+In order to support parents we have created a booklet which has a guide to phonics actions to aid recall and gives helpful strategies to help support you reading with your child at home. please see below.

 Download our Reading booklet below.